Updated: 5 days ago

 Protein (fish/shellfish, poultry, beef, venison, organ meats, nuts/seeds/nut butters, beans/hummus)

-Vitamin C (broccoli, bell peppers, berries, Brussels, citrus).
+Vitamin C (broccoli, bell peppers, berries, Brussels, citrus, kiwi).

 Vitamin D (fish, shellfish, cod liver oil, pasture raised whole eggs, mushrooms, SUN).

-Remember, it’s okay to find a little quiet time during the party when needed.
+Remember, it’s okay to find a little quiet time during the party if needed.

-4) Keep your blood sugar balanced.
+5) Keep your blood sugar balanced.
 To avoid emotional and energy rollercoaster rides throughout the day, focus on quality proteins, healthy fats and fiber at each meal.
 These foods will keep your blood sugar steady while keeping cravings and overeating at bay.
-Starting with appetizers:
+Always make your first bite protein rich and save the heavier carbs for last.
+Consider this starting with appetizers:

 Proteins: shrimp cocktail, tuna skewers, salmon salad, charcuterie boards, caprese kabobs, hummus and bean dips, deviled eggs, mini meatballs, buffalo chicken dips, roasted chicken wings, liver pate, caviar.

-Healthy fats: guacamole or guacamole deviled eggs, olives, seafood and caviar, nut butters, cheese, coconut flakes/cream.
+Healthy fats: guacamole or guacamole deviled eggs, olives, seafood and caviar, nuts/seeds and nut butters, cheese, coconut flakes/cream.

 Fiber: stuffed mushrooms, bruschetta with gluten free or seeded crackers, fresh stuffed jalapeno peppers, veggie tray with hummus/guacamole, spinach and artichoke dips, prosciutto wrapped asparagus.

-5) Avoid grazing by staying away from the buffet table.
-Enjoy a little somethin’ somethin’, then move on.
+6) Avoid grazing by staying away from the buffet table.
+Enjoy a little somethin’ somethin’, then move on (preferably protein, veggies or healthy fats).

-6) Keep your hydration up.
+7) Keep your hydration up.
 Drink half your weight in ounces of water everyday – especially during the holidays!
+This includes herbal teas and bone broths.

 Adequate water intake